 If you are interested in careers in law and legal services check out the UIC Pre-Law Society, UIC Mock Trial team, and take advantage of pre-law advising.
 Information about organizations, resources, internships, law school opportunities, etc. can be found on the LAS Pre-Law page.

-If you are interested in going to graduate school and becoming a criminologist, one way to gain actual experience as a researcher is to secure a position on a professor’s research project and/or take an Independent Study (link to CLJ website page) with a faculty member.
+If you are interested in going to graduate school and becoming a criminologist, one way to gain actual experience as a researcher is to secure a position on a professor’s research project and/or take an Independent Study with a faculty member.
 You can also attend the Midwestern Criminal Justice Association conference held annually in Chicago.
 Talk with your professors and advisors about your career goals and seek help identifying what kind of graduate program would best help you in achieving your goals.
 Depending on your research interests, you might also want to consider applying to programs in Sociology, Psychology, Social Work, or Public Health.

 Using Available Resources